 Project proponents may update their project information in Opti at any time as projects are developed and implemented.
-Therefore, data are updated on an ongoing basis.
+Therefore, data can be updated on an ongoing basis.
+Stanislaus County will solicit updated project information and/or available data from project proponents via email on an annual basis.
+Opti will streamline this outreach work and allow project proponents to easily make these updates.
 New project solicitation periods may also occur as needed (e.g., to prepare for new funding opportunities) to encourage all project proponents to update their information in Opti.